VazkiiMods/Patchouli/web/docs/upgrading/upgrade-guide-120.md

 │               └── zh_cn
 │                   └── entries
 └── data
-    └── patchouli
+    └── your_namespace
         └── patchouli_books
-            └── comprehensive_test_book
+            └── your_book_name
                 └── book.json
 ```

+Addon modders and modpackers modifying an existing book will only need the `/assets/` part
+above, and should ship it in mod resources or a resource pack, respectively.

 For those using the external folder, your structure will remain as follows:

 ```
 .minecraft
 └── patchouli_books
-    └── external_book
+    └── your_book_name
         ├── book.json
         └── en_us
             ├── categories
-            │   └── testcat.json
             └── entries
-                └── testcat
-                    └── testentry.json
 ```

 If it sounds confusing, sorry, that's because it is.
 Patchouli's history of loading stuff
 is complicated due to several past mistakes that stuck with us.
+These changes already
+drastically simplify the internals of how extensions and overriding work, so we appreciate
+your patience.

 In the future, we may investigate two further simplifications:

-1. Somehow making books completely clientsided, so that nothing is needed in `/data/`
+1. Somehow making books completely clientsided, so that nothing needs to be put in `/data/`
 2. Removing the external folder and requiring resource pack usage for everything.
+This
+   requires the previous point to be done first.